getfit-us/audiobook-creator-v2/README.md

 - **Gradio UI App**: Create audiobooks easily with an easy to use, intuitive UI made with Gradio.
 - **UI-based Configuration**: Configure TTS and LLM settings directly from the web interface - no need to edit .env files after initial setup.
 Settings are automatically saved and persistent across restarts.
+- **Primary Character Voice Mapping**: Multi-voice narration is automatically limited to primary characters identified through NER and clustering.
+Minor characters are consolidated into the narrator voice to reduce LLM usage.
 - **M4B Audiobook Creation**: Creates compatible audiobooks with covers, metadata, chapter timestamps etc. in M4B format.
 - **Multi-Format Input Support**: Converts books from various formats (EPUB, PDF, etc.) into plain text.
 - **Multi-Format Output Support**: Supports various output formats: AAC, M4A, MP3, WAV, OPUS, FLAC, PCM, M4B.
 - **Docker Support**: Use pre-built docker images/ build using docker compose to save time and for a smooth user experience.
 - **Text Cleaning**: Ensures the book text is well-formatted and readable.
 - **Character Identification**: Identifies characters and infers their attributes (gender, age) using advanced NLP techniques.
-- **Customizable Audiobook Narration**: Supports single-voice or multi-voice narration for enhanced listening experiences.
+- **Customizable Audiobook Narration**: Supports single-voice or multi-voice narration.
+In multi-voice mode, only primary characters (up to 8 total) receive distinct voices based on their gender/age scores.
+All other characters use the narrator voice automatically.
 - **Progress Tracking**: Includes progress bars and execution time measurements for efficient monitoring.
 - **Open Source**: Licensed under GPL v3.